hamzeh-pm/dev_setup/README.md

 ```
 **copy** lua folder to ***.config/nvim***

 after LazyVim you can add your packages and customize options so easily
 ***list of great packages to install and one i usually have with brief description is in the nvim-extra-detailed file***

+### setup noevim keybinding for vscode

+> if you prefer to have vim keybinding in your vscode for training or having advantage of faster workflow

+Install vim extension by vscodevim for your vscode

+Add vim extension extra settings provided in *neovim-lazyvim-vscode-settings.txt* to your vscode settings file